Third and final part of our thematic dossier on the challenges of adoptingGenerative AI. Find the first two articles here:

 The impact of artificial intelligence on our relationship to knowledge

-If AI is also likely to affect skilled jobs, it's mainly because it changes the relationship to knowledge by facilitating access and reducing the gap - in terms of knowledge - between low-skilled and highly-skilled people.
+If AI is also likely to affect skilled jobs, it's mainly because it changes the relationship to knowledge by facilitating access and reducing the gap - in terms of knowledge - between low-skilled and high-skilled people.

 We can assume that the adage "knowledge is power" will remain valid.
 However, the lowering of "barriers to entry" in terms of access to information is likely to reinforce the importance of other types of skills, notably cognitive, relational, social (soft skills), negotiation, creativity and decision-making.